 There are great employment opportunities for a variety of shifts in the cafeteria or in the CP.
-Develop time managing skills while some basic culinary training.
+You will hone your time management skills while receiving some basic culinary training.
 Contact Andy Miller at amiller@culver.edu for more information.